ARM-software/gator/Contributing.md

 * Arm engineers remain primary maintainers of this project, however:
   * If you are making some form of target / device specific contribution, and particularly if you are submitting that contribution on behalf of the originator / manufacturer of that device, please update the [Maintainers] file adding an appropriate contact as sub-maintainer for that contribution.
   * If you are submitting new files that you intend to be the technical sub-maintainer for, then also update the [Maintainers] file.
 * Please test your changes.
-Gator supports data collection via `gator.ko` and via Linux perf API.
+Gator supports data collection via the Linux perf API.
 Contributions of new counters are generally expected to support both collection methods.
 Please ensure that they do.

 ### Submitting changes